michaelneale/codeship-jenkinsfile/README.md

 # How it works

-Codeship pro is native docker, so this mostly just works.
+Codeship pro is native docker, so this works by launching the one shot Jenkins, after all the repository is copied into the container.
 The image used I pre-built with the current Jenkins LTS image and all the "recommended" plugins.
 If you need more plugins, at this point in time that means customising your own runner image.

+The Jenkinsfile runs the build in the container defined by the Dockerfile (so there are some limitations for running on many nodes as one might do in a more complex Jenkinsfile).